tmvfb/english-exercises-app/README.md

 docker compose run web python3 manage.py migrate docker compose up
 ```
+To use custom PostgreSQL database and django secret key, you can also create a .env file and specify the environment variables below before running the first command.

 ## Environment variables
 Add following variables to the .env file: